strimzi/strimzi.github.io/_posts/2021-12-09-kafka-segment-retention.md

 ![Log Index](/assets/images/posts/2021-12-09-index.png)

 The record with offset 28 is at byte offset 4169 in the log file, the record with offset 56 is at byte offset 8364, and so on.
+By using the `DumpLogSegments` tool, it is possible to dump the `.index` file content.

 ```shell
 bin/kafka-run-class.sh kafka.tools.DumpLogSegments --deep-iteration --print-data-log --files /tmp/kafka-logs-0/__strimzi_canary-0/00000000000000000000.index